graeme-a-stewart/cpp-concurrency/doc/00-TipsReferences.md

 Note that it's important to time the interesting bit of the program only (which is why `time ./my_prog` isn't so useful).

-**Caveat Emptor** As we are running VMs at the school, there is the possibility of interference between different machines as we do the tutorials.
+**Caveat Emptor** If you run on *virtual machines* (e.g., GridKA School machines and `lxplus` at CERN) there is the possibility of interference and jitter.
 So, always take a few timing measurements, just to check that things are stable.

 References
 ----------